-APPLICATION FOR ADMISSION PLEASE TYPE OR PRINT IN INK
+APPLICATION FOR ADMISSION

+PLEASE TYPE OR PRINT IN INK

 1. Legal name: Last First Middle 11.
 Date of birth (MM/DD/YY) 2.
 Former last name(s) (if applicable) 12.
 Are you a U.S. veteran?
-Yes No 13.
-Are you a U.S. citizen?
-Yes No 3.
-Permanent address Street or R.I F.D.
-Box number If no, then are you in the U.S. on a Visa?
-Yes N 4 C:+.
-Charles 7: Are you a permanent resident?
-Yes No 4.
-City State Zip code If you are not a U.S. citizen or permanent resident, please provide: 5.
-Mailing address (if different) Street or R.I F.D.
-Box number 6.
-City State Zip code Visa type Visa number () 14.
+Yes No 2.
+To find radii name(s) (ii applicable) 13.
+Are you a U.S. citizen? ☐ Yes ☐ No 3.
+Permanent address Street or R. F.D.
+Box number If no, then are you in the U.S. on a Visa? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ 4.
+City State Zip code Are you a permanent resident?
+Yes No If you are not a U.S. citizen or permanent resident, 5.
+Mailing address (if different) Stroot or P F.D.
+Box number please provide: 5.
+Mailing dadress (if different) Sileer of K. 1.D.
+Box Hullibel Visa type Visa number 6.
+City State Zip code 14.
 I am a legal resident of: City/Village/Township (circle one) 7.
-Phone number Other/Mobile phor ne number City/Village/Township County State 8.
+Phone number Other/Mobile phor ne number 8.
 E-mail address 9.
-Gender: Male Female City/ village/ lownship County State 10 0 110 1111 15.
-Name of high school district in which you now reside 10.
-Social Security Number 16(a).
-Are you Hispanic or Latino (a progress No erto Rican, South or Cen tral American or other Spanish culture or origin, regardless of race)? , , , , tive.
-A person whose ancest oles of North and South America (including Central America), Cambodia, China, India, Japa Black or African American.
-A p n, Korea, Malaysia, Pakista person whose ancestors incl fic Islander.
-A person whose n, the Philippine Islands ude any of the black ra e ancestors include the i cial groups of Africa. native peoples of Hawaii, Guam, Samoa or other Pacific Islands.
-17. Have either of your parents comp leted a four-vear college de aree or beyond?
-Yes □ No Or two-year degree □ Yes □ No g The Charles of the State of the Charles 18.
-Which campus will you be attend ling?
-Beaver Dam ☐ Fond du Lac ☐ W est Bend 19.
-Have you attended this college be efore?
-Yes No If yes, last year and se emester attended 20.
-Semester you wish to begin: Year 21.
-Program/major choice Program code # (if known) 0 , 1 State duation date (month/year) 23.
-If you did not receive a high schoo If yes, date completed ☐ Yes ☐ No or HSED? ☐ Yes ☐ No 24.
-Have you taken a high school co- Certified Co-ops) urse for technical college cre No (You must provide a t edit? (such as Tech Prepranscript or certificate t o, Youth Options, Youth Apprenticeship, Certified Nursing Assistant to verify credit earned) 25 Did you complete the Wisconsin Covenant program, or if you u aro a current high sek nool student, are you a Covenant Scholar?
-26. Circle highest grade completed: 27.
-List previous colleges and univers Name ities attended (You must pro City vide an official transcrip pt to request credit transfer) State/Province Date attended Date graduated 28.
-I certify that the information on th is application is true and co mplete to the best of m y knowledge.
-Date Signature FOR OFFICE USE ONLY Student classification: 1.
-New Note 2.
-Re-entry 2.
-Transfer 3 .
-Date received 7.
-Admit Status
+Gender: Male Female City/Village/Township County State 10 6 : 16 :: 11 .
+15. Name of high school district in which you now reside 10.
+Social Security Number 61 .
+1 ollege evaluate recruitment and retention practices and will not hnic identity.
+Please respond to both questions. ntral American or other Spanish culture or origin, regardless of race)? ☐ Yes ☐ No 16(b).
+Select any other group or group os that apply to you. ples of North and South America (including Central America), and who maintains a tribal affili , st Asia or the Indian subcontinent (including, for example, Cambodia, China, India, Japan Black or African American.
+A pe erson whose ancestors incl ude any of the black ro icial groups of Africa. ☐ Native Hawaiian or other Pacific c Islander.
+A person whose e ancestors include the native peoples of Hawaii, Guam, Samoa or other Pacific Islands. ☐ White.
+A person whose ancesto rs include native peoples o of Europe, the Middle E ast or North Africa.
+17. Have either of your parents comple eted a four-year college de gree or beyond?
+Yes No Or two-year degree Yes No 10 M/I : I II I II II 2 🗆 0 1 / .
+D .
+I 18.
+Which campus will you be attendi Vest Bend 19.
+Have you attended this college bel If yes, last year and s emester attended 20.
+Semester you wish to begin: Fall Winter/Spring Year 21.
+Program/major choice o . n code # (if known) 22.
+Name of last high school · · · · · · · · · · · · · · · · · · · aduation date (month/year) Are you a night school graduates res No if yes s, please enter your gro laudition date (month) year) Yes No or HSED?
+Yes No If yes, date completed Administrator 24.
+Have you taken a high school cou Certified Co-ops) ☐ Yes ☐ N p, Youth Options, Youth Apprenticeship, Certified Nursing Assistant, to verify credit earned) 25.
+Did you complete the Wisconsin C Covenant program, or if yo u are a current high sc hool student, are you a Covenant Scholar?
+Yes No 26.
+Circle highest grade completed: 8 27.
+List previous colleges and universit ies attended (You must pro vide an official transcr pt to request credit transfer) Name City State/Province Date attended Date graduated the first and the second 28.
+I certify that the information on this application is true and co omplete to the best of m y knowledge.
+Date Signature